 1) An interdisciplinary lesson and/or project related to the summer’s theme

 2) A team-building focused lunch and recess period

 3) A skills-building lesson in reading, writing, or math, which aims to prevent summer learning loss in our

-***Students will also take 3-4 fun and interesting field trips related to the summer theme they are learning about.
+***Students may also participate in two fun and interesting field trips related to the summer theme they are learning about.